flag-UK

 Titanic Belfast

 Dramatic, gleaming and metallic, the Titanic Belfast museum [below, left] sits beside the slipway, next to the drawing offices of Harland and Wolff shipyard where Titanic was designed and launched in 1911.
-It’s an imaginative and hi-tech adventure that goes from creation to disaster to discovery of the wreck.
+It’s an imaginative and hi-tech adventure that goes from creation to disaster to the discovery of the wreck.
 Outdoors, walk the decks of SS Nomadic, Titanic’s tender ship.

 Maritime Mile